solvedbiscuit71/.dotfiles/README.md

 ## Stow

-Stow is a __symlink farm manager__ which is used to manager the dotfiles via creating symlink.
+Stow is a __symlink manager__ which is used to manager the dotfiles via creating symlink in there respected locations.

 ```sh
 brew install stow